abdulmumeen-abdullahi/abdullahi-portfolio/README.md

 # My Portfolio
-Where you can find links to my Data Science and Machine Learning projects.
+Where you can find links to my projects.

 ## Exploratory Data Analysis (EDA) & Visualization